quickP2P API (java/android SDK version) - programming instructions

 int PageLimit, int TotalPeers) {....

-Query text format is mongo db like query with the exception that you don't put opening and closing brackets.
+Query text format is mongo DB like a query with the exception that you don't put opening and closing brackets.

 Let's say we defined some meta properties for our peer like this: